 #3.
 Longmen Grottoes - The Magnificent Ancient Buddist Caves in China

-The Longmen Grottoes or Longmen Caves are one of the finest examples of Chinese Buddhist art.
+- The Longmen Grottoes or Longmen Caves are some of the finest examples of Chinese Buddhist art.
 Housing tens of thousands of memes of Buddha and his disciples, they are located 12 kilometers south of present-day Luòyáng in Hénán province, China.

 UNESCO has also listed Longmen Grottoes in World Cultural Heritage Site.

-Longmen Grottoes are considered one of the most important Buddhist ruins, the great number of tourists visit these sites to see the amazing work of Buddhist monks.
-The inscriptions on the stones have diverse field knowledge, even cures for different diseases is mentioned on those stones, there are some remedies that are still in use even after thousands of year.
-The Chinese government is doing their best to preserve the artwork of Buddhists and they have arranged everything to make it comfortable for the visiting tourists.
+- Longmen Grottoes are considered one of the most important Buddhist ruins, a great number of tourists visit these sites to see the amazing work of Buddhist monks.
+The inscriptions on the stones have diverse field knowledge, even cures for different diseases are mentioned on those stones, there are some remedies that are still in use even after thousands of year.
+The Chinese government is doing its best to preserve the artwork of Buddhists and they have arranged everything to make it comfortable for the visiting tourists.

 #4.
 Mysterious Brihadeeshwara Temple where Shadow Disappears in the Noon

-At the entrance of sanctum sanctum, one can see the two idols of Ganesha in the corridor.
-On taping the two, you will feel the sound traveling through stone in one idol and through metal on the other.
-The main hall of the temple is said to have been used by the dancers and musicians performing in service of Shiva.
+At the entrance of the sanctum, one can see the two idols of Ganesha in the corridor.
+On taping the two, you will feel the sound traveling through the stone in one idol and through metal on the other.
+The main hall of the temple is said to have been used by the dancers and musicians performing in the service of Shiva.